syntactic/Cognitive-Control-Paradigm-Integration/content/Papers/Brion et al. (2018).md

 ###### Relevance to Thesis & Mapping Notes

 *   **Operationalization of Neutral:** This study provides a clear example of using a visually matched but semantically neutral stimulus (gray cans) as the neutral condition in a pictorial Flanker task.
-*   **[[Dimensions/Stimulus Bivalence & Congruency|Stimulus Bivalence & Congruency]]:** The study clearly operationalizes congruent, incongruent, and neutral conditions, making it a good candidate for coding.
+*   **[[Dimensions/Stimulus-Stimulus Congruency]]:** The study clearly operationalizes congruent, incongruent, and neutral conditions, making it a good candidate for coding.
 The `Bivalent-Neutral (Feature Similar)` classification from [[Eriksen & Eriksen (1974)]] could be argued for, as the gray cans are featurally similar (cans) but lack the specific identity of the target/distractor sets.
 *   **Go/No-Go Component:** The integration of a Go/No-Go logic is a common modification to interference tasks.
-While our framework focuses on the choice RT aspect, it's important to note this design feature.
+While the framework focuses on the choice RT aspect, it's important to note this design feature.
 *   **SE Mapping Considerations:**
     *   [[Number of Tasks|Number of Tasks]]: 1.
     *   The core Flanker task (Go trials) can be mapped.
 The target identity (e.g., soda) would be represented on one SE pathway (e.g., `mov`), and the flanker identity (soda, beer, or gray can) would be on the other pathway (`or`), with [[Inter-task SOA (Stimulus Onset Asynchrony)|SOA]]=0.